Reviews You Can Rely On

 Measured Weight of Tested Length 6lb 8oz

 The Arbor Candle Rain is a dream snowboard when it comes to handling big jump airtime and larger cliff drops.
-With immediately noticeable pop, float, and stability it's sure to hold up on those tougher landings and split-second take-offs.
-The parabolic camber coupled with an 8m sidecut radius are the perfect combination for jumping.
+With immediately noticeable pop, float, and stability, it's sure to hold up on those tougher landings and split-second take-offs.
+The parabolic camber, coupled with an 8m sidecut radius, is the perfect combination for jumping.
+Head men's tester Ross says, “It's a bit wild to get used to like your first time driving a sports car.
+All I can say is it clearly wants to pop hard and spin fast.”
 We found the Candle Rain's sturdy construction helped with smoother turns, a more stable ride at high speeds, and held up phenomenally on every corner of the mountain.

 As with any high-octane snowboard, this board can feel a bit overpowered in certain situations, particularly for beginning and intermediate snowboarders.
-It's shaped as a classic all-mountain board combined with new takes on materials and build making a difficult ride for even intermediate.
-While feeling sturdy at high speeds it seemed to lack playfulness and carve at low and medium speeds leading to an oddball snowboard for the average rider.
+It's shaped as a classic all-mountain board combined with new takes on materials and build, making a difficult ride for even intermediate-level riders.
+While feeling sturdy at high speeds, it seemed to lack playfulness and carve at low and medium speeds, leading to an oddball snowboard for the average rider.
 If you're not looking to push the limits on a board that tackles the toughest terrain, then we would recommend a more relaxed ride with the Cardiff Goat.
 It's a stable alternative with a mellowed-out flex pattern and traditional mountain shape.

 Read more: Candle Rain review